 Psychological treatments (also known as talking therapies) can help you change your thinking patterns and improve your coping skills so you're better equipped to deal with life's stresses and conflicts.
 As well as supporting your recovery, psychological therapies can also help you stay well by identifying and changing unhelpful thoughts and behaviour.

 Cognitive behaviour therapy (CBT)

 CBT is a structured psychological treatment which recognises that the way we think (cognition) and act (behaviour) affects the way we feel.
 CBT is one of the most effective treatments for depression, and has been found to be useful for a wide range of ages, including children, adolescents, adults and older people.

 CBT is also well-suited to being delivered electronically (often called e-therapies).

-Do you live in Adelaide, Canberra or North Coast NSW?
 NewAccess is a free and confidential service that provides support in the form of a coach.
 The program includes six free sessions tailored to your individual needs.
+NewAccess coaching is only available in some areas nationally.

 Interpersonal therapy (IPT)

 Mindfulness-based cognitive therapy (MBCT)

 MBCT can help to stop your mind wandering off into thoughts about the future or the past, and avoid unpleasant thoughts and feelings.
 This is thought to be helpful in preventing depression from returning because it encourages you to notice feelings of sadness and negative thinking patterns early on, before they become fixed.
 As a result, you’re able to deal with warning signs earlier and more effectively.

 To find out about other psychological treatment approaches and the level of evidence behind them, download A guide to what works for depression.